AijazAfzal/Stackular.EmployeeManagement/README.md

 - Centralized package and build management
 - Modern .NET development practices

-# Stackular.EmployeeManagement - Clean Architecture Solution
+# EmployeeManagement - Clean Architecture Solution

 This is a .NET solution following Clean Architecture principles, implementing the Employee Management APIs with proper separation of concerns and best practices.